How to Install Puppet on Ubuntu Linux

 sudo systemctl status puppetserver

-That should display similar lines as shown below
+That should display similar lines to the ones below.

 ● puppetserver.service - puppetserver Service